What does the post-Covid leasing industry look like?

 And it was a success they were responsible for: we hadn’t had to make any software changes on our side.
 Again, the combination of focusing on the customer experience, process agility, and technology allowed them to do something transformative for those struggling through financial difficulty.

 Keys to success

 Let’s look through the four common elements that will distinguish successful companies in the face of this uncertainty.

 The companies above developed and maintained a culture focused on customer success, and through that their own success.
 A culture that fosters openness and collaboration without politics or silos.

 I mentioned earlier that our culture at Alfa allowed us to work together: within Alfa, with our partners, and with our customers, to carry on delivering despite the pandemic.
 Our values reflect our culture, and we can use them to identify behaviors we want to encourage.

 An open, collaborative culture aligned on the business strategy, supports an approach to projects and process change that enables agile delivery.

 “Agile” is more than just “iterative waterfall”: it’s also responding to changing circumstances, using the iteration to avoid sunk cost fallacies, and so not be afraid to pivot when necessary.

 This means that agile, incremental delivery doesn’t increase risk; it reduces it.

-For example, we’re increasingly seeing customers go live with out-of-the-box configurations of our software offering; allowing pilots, new business-first or minimum viable product deployments.
-Once live, and gaining value, further work is done to evolve the processes to be more optimised for the business.
+For example, we’re increasingly seeing customers go live with out-of-the-box configurations of our software offering; allowing pilots, new business-first, or minimum viable product deployments.
+Once live, and gaining value, further work is done to evolve the processes to be more optimized for the business.